Guidance on: Application system

 If you are shortlisted to interview for a Chevening Award, you will be invited to attend an interview.
 What can you do to prepare?

-Applications for Chevening Awards are now open.
-Apply today.
+Applications for Chevening Scholarships are now closed.